learn-with-me/Development-Setup-Handbook/ide/visual-studio-code.md

 ###### Good-to-Have

-* **Live Server -** creates a development local server for your static and dynamic pages.
-Live Reload reloads the page as soon as you save your work.
-* **Live Sass Compiler -** compiles your scss files into css files just as swiftly and as real-time as node-sass
 * **Auto Import -** Automatically finds, parses and provides code actions and code completion for all available imports.
 Works with Typescript and TSX
 * **npm Intellisense -** plugin that autocompletes npm modules in import statements
 * **NPM -** helps in to manage the package.json file in every imaginable way.
 It also indicates discrepancies in version control of packages.
 It also provides for quick run of npm commands with easy shortcuts.